 First of all, there are some people in the medical industry who find the idea of marketing somewhat distasteful – particularly those who are actually healthcare providers.
 However, marketing is essential for any company.
 In fact, the medical industry is more competitive today than it ever has been.

-The key to effective medical marketing and branding is to ensure that your target audience knows who you are, what you do, and why they should choose your company over your competitors.
+However, the key to effective marketing and branding for the medical industry is to ensure that your target audience knows who you are, what you do, and why they should choose your company over your competitors.
 If you can accomplish those three things, then your marketing campaigns will be successful.

-The first key element of branding is choosing the right logo for your company.
-The logo you choose must be an accurate and compelling representation of your brand – and that’s not an easy thing to do.
+The first key element of branding is choosing the right medical logo design for your company.
+For instance, the logo you choose must be an accurate and compelling representation of your brand – and that’s not an easy thing to do.

 One of the biggest challenges of logo design for medical companies is avoiding clichés.
 Many companies choose similar imagery for their logos and it can be difficult to make your brand memorable.

-One of the first and most impactful elements of any effective logo is the iconography that represents your company and industry.
+One of the first and most impactful elements of any effective branding for the medical industry is of course the logo.
+It is the iconography that represents your company and industry.
 In the medical industry, some of the most common icons include the caduceus, the heart, stethoscopes, and things of that nature.

-If you handle marketing for a company that manufactures medical supplies, you might choose a stethoscope, a bandage, or a syringe to represent your company.
+If you handle branding for the medical industry that manufactures medical supplies, you might choose a stethoscope, a bandage, or a syringe to represent your company.